 Getting a response is the whole game.
 The path of least resistance is to get the response.
 In order to get the most responses, you need to have the pitch that creates the least resistance.

-For now, I want you to always think in terms of the market, what your prospective clients/customers/patients want and who your prospective clients/customers/patients are!
+For now, I want you to always think in terms of the market, what your prospective customers want and who your prospective customers are!

 No more beating your head against the wall just to make your car payment?
 Ok?